U.S., China face deep trade, IP differences in high-level talks

 People familiar with the talks said manufactured goods, a key priority for the Trump administration, were among the largest components of Chinese purchase pledges aimed at significantly reducing the U.S. trade deficit with China.
 But here, too, there are “no guarantees” that Beijing would follow through on these pledges, one of the people said.

-Also hanging over the talks is are U.S. indictments against Chinese top telecommunications equipment maker Huawei Technologies Co, accusing it of bank and wire fraud to evade Iran sanctions and conspiring to steal trade secrets from T-Mobile US Inc.
+Also hanging over the talks are U.S. indictments against Chinese top telecommunications equipment maker Huawei Technologies Co, accusing it of bank and wire fraud to evade Iran sanctions and conspiring to steal trade secrets from T-Mobile US Inc.

-U.S. Treasury Secretary Steven Mnuchin, one of the Trump administration’s strongest advocates for a deal with China, made upbeat comments about the talks for a second day in a row on Tuesday, saying on Fox Business Network that he expects “significant progress” on market access and technology transfer issues.
+U.S. Treasury Secretary Steven Mnuchin, one of the Trump administration’s strongest advocates for a deal with China, made upbeat comments about the talks for a second day in a row on Tuesday.

+Mnuchin said on Fox Business Network that he expects “significant progress” on market access and technology transfer issues.
 He insisted that the Huawei case and trade talks were “separate issues.”

 Meanwhile, earnings warnings from U.S. companies hit by the slowdown in China’s economy - due in part to the tariffs - are piling up.
 3M Co joined Caterpillar, Nvidia and Apple to blame weakening Chinese demand for revenue and profit shortfalls.